Interactions-SpoofProof/interactions-ai-studio-project/README.md

 * AUC score was extremely high at 99%

 * These scores were around the same for the training and testing sets, demonstrating that our model is generalizing well to unseen data.
-This model
+This model has the potential to help companies like Interactions filter out spam calls and dedicate their resources to real customers, providing a more efficient and streamlined customer service experience.

 Reducing overfitting